vanus-labs/docs/content/vanus-connect/template-guides/github-developer-360.md

 You can receive data on Google Sheets when specific events occur in a repository by adding a GitHub Source on Vanus Connect.

-This guide will help you create a connection between Google Sheets and Github to recieve notification whenever someone does an action in your repository.
+This guide will help you create a connection between Google Sheets and Github to receive notifications whenever someone does an action in your repository.

 <iframe
   width="800"